-(e) Values are rounded to the nearest whole number.
+(f) Values are rounded to the nearest whole number.

-(f) Because EDB has only been detected at trace levels in the treatment system influent, no removal of VOCs is reported.
-BGRR = Brookhaven Graphite Research Reactor EDB = ethylene dibromide HFBR = High Flux Beam Reactor LIPA = Long Island Power Authority OU = Operable Unit VOCs = volatile organic compounds WCF = Waste Concentration Facility since the start of active remediation in December 1996.
-During 2013, approximately 183 pounds of VOCs and approximately 1.3 mCi of Sr-90 were removed from the groundwater, and approximately 1.4 billion gallons of treated groundwater were returned to the aquifer.
+(g) Because EDB has only been detected at trace levels in the treatment system influent, no removal of VOCs is reported.

-To date, 7,133 pounds of VOCs have been removed from the aquifer and noticeable improvements in groundwater quality are evident in a number of on- and off-site areas.
-Furthermore, two of the treatment systems have removed approximately 29 mCi of Sr-90.
+BGRR = Brookhaven Graphite Research Reactor EDB = ethylene dibromide HFBR = High Flux Beam Reactor LIPA = Long Island Power Authority OU = operable unit VOCs = volatile organic compounds WCF = Waste Concentration Facility improvements in groundwater quality are evident in a number of on- and off-site areas.
+Furthermore, two of the treatment systems have removed approximately 30 mCi of Sr-90.